 Signed Mounted Prints

 All prints, with the exception of proof-prints, are scanned from the original artworks and adjusted by me, so as to get the most accurate match to the original.
 Each one is individually printed, using pigmented inks, on high image definition paper, in particular, PermaJet Smooth Fine Art Paper.
 These prints should last for more than 80 years without fading, they are mounted using Castile Ivory blackcore mounting board.
-Because of this attention to detail the resulting prints are always of a higher quality and detail than mass produced images and are of equal or better quality than expensive professionally produced Giclee prints.
+Because of this attention to detail the resulting prints are always of a higher quality and detail than mass produced images, and are of equal or better quality than expensive professionally produced Giclee prints.

 Original Paintings